 Pharmaceutical manufacturers have a responsibility to design, produce, distribute and market medications that are safe for their intended purpose.
 They are also obligated to warn about any potential side effects and risks.
 History has repeatedly shown that Big Pharma is more concerned about financial profits than consumer safety.
 When people get hurt as result, they have the right to sue for compensation.

-The Bart Bernard Law Firm has more than 20 years of experience litigating drug lawsuits in state and federal courts.
+The Bart Bernard Injury Lawyers has more than 20 years of experience litigating drug lawsuits in state and federal courts.
 If you or a family member suffered lasting injury or health complications from a prescription medication, you may be eligible for monetary damages for hospital and medical bills, lost income, emotional trauma, and other economic ramifications.
 In some situations, dangerous drugs are promoted illegally by manufacturers for off-label purposes.
 In others, victims have suffered catastrophic injury from the very medicine that was supposed to make them better.